ArthurGareginyan/my-syntax-highlighter/readme.txt

 == Frequently Asked Questions ==
 = Q. Will this plugin work on my WordPress.COM website? =
-A. Sorry, this plugin is available for use only on self-hosted (WordPress.org) websites.
+A. Sorry, this plugin is available for use only on self-hosted (WordPress.ORG) websites.

 = Q. Can I use this plugin on my language? =
 A. Yes.
 But If your language is not available then you can make one.
 This plugin is ready for translation.
-The `.pot` file is included and placed in "`languages`" folder.
+The `.pot` file is included and placed in the "`languages`" folder.
 Many of plugin users would be delighted if you shared your translation with the community.
 Just send the translation files (`*.po, *.mo`) to me at the arthurgareginyan@gmail.com and I will include the translation within the next plugin update.

+= Q. How does it work? =
+A. Simply go to the plugin settings page, select the desired settings and click the "Save Changes" button.
+Enjoy the fancy syntax highlighting on your website.
+It's that simple!
+You can find the plugin settings page at "`WP Admin Panel`" -> "`Settings`" -> "`Syntax Highlighter`".

-= Q. Does this plugin require modification to the theme? =
+= Q. Does this plugin requires any modification of the theme? =
 A. Absolutely not.
-This plugin is added/configured entirely from the website's Admin section.
+This plugin is configurable entirely from the plugin settings page that you can find in the Admin Panel of your WordPress website.

+= Q. Does this require any knowledge of HTML or CSS? =
+A. Absolutely not.
+This plugin can be configured with no knowledge of HTML or CSS, using an easy-to-use plugin settings page.

 = Q. It's not working.
 What could be wrong? =
 A. As with every plugin, it's possible that things don't work.
-The most common reason for this is that the plugin has a conflict with another plugin you're using.
+The most common reason for this is a web browser's cache.
+Every web browser stores a cache of the websites you visit (pages, images, and etc.) to reduce bandwidth usage and server load.
+This is called the browser's cache.​ Clearing your browser's cache may solve the problem.

 It's impossible to tell what could be wrong exactly, but if you post a support request in the plugin's support forum on WordPress.org, I'd be happy to give it a look and try to help out.
 Please include as much information as possible, including a link to your website where the problem can be seen.

 = Q. Where to report bug if found? =
-A. Please visit [Dedicated Plugin Page on GitHub](https://github.com/ArthurGareginyan/my-syntax-highlighter) and report.
+A. Please visit the [Dedicated Plugin Page on GitHub](https://github.com/ArthurGareginyan/my-syntax-highlighter) and report.

 = Q. Where to share any ideas or suggestions to make the plugin better? =
-A. Please send me email [arthurgareginyan@gmail.com](mailto:arthurgareginyan@gmail.com).
+A. Any suggestions are very welcome!
+Please send me an email to [arthurgareginyan@gmail.com](mailto:arthurgareginyan@gmail.com).
+Thank you!

 = Q. I love this plugin!
 Can I help somehow? =
 A. Yes, any financial contributions are welcome!
-Just visit my website and click on the donate link, and thank you!
-[My website](http://www.arthurgareginyan.com/donate.html)
+Just visit [my website](http://www.arthurgareginyan.com/donate.html), click on the donate button, and thank you!

 == Screenshots ==